 An initial step to take is to make sure you own the mineral rights to your property.
 If you don’t, whether or not there’s oil on your property is not your concern, at least at the present moment.
 To learn more, check out our article about the basics of mineral rights.
 It’s worth noting that just because you do find oil on your land doesn’t necessarily mean you’ve become rich overnight.
 Many variables need to be ironed out that will ultimately determine what size check you’ll be receiving.

 According to the Greek historian Herodotus, oil use dates back 4,000 years ago when asphalt was used in the construction of structures in Babylon.
 We’re still using it today and every year the amount we consume increases.
 How long will it be until we run out?
-Hopefully, you will find black gold on your land, get rich quick, and extend the period of time it’s available for use.
+Hopefully, you'll find black gold on your land, get rich quick, and extend the period of time it’s available for use.